Inspirational song: Silence. Really — no audio, no video, just five minutes of listening to your own breath.

 If something pushes your buttons, and you find yourself really wanting a drink, try “urge surfing.”
 Harm-reduction pioneer G Alan Marlatt noted that urges for substance-use rarely last longer than 30 minutes.
 If you can “surf” the urge – observe it without acting – you can usually ride it out.
 Try it: When you notice an urge to drink come up, don’t slap it down.
 Watch it.
 Mentally pick it up and turn it around, looking at it.
 Listen to what the urge tells you, without acting on it.
 See how you feel one hour from now.
 Did the urge subside like a wave?
 Was the need to act on it as urgent as it seemed to be at the peak of it?

-Hang in there.
-This month is an experiment, to see if taking a break from alcohol helps you achieve some of your goals.
+This month is an experiment to see if taking a break from alcohol helps you achieve more of your goals.
 Many people find it to be a very worthwhile investment.
+I find I’m much more productive during the months I don’t drink.
+Others find they have more time and renew hobbies that have fallen aside.
+And many are surprised at what the break did and didn’t do for them.
+See what it can do for you.